 WALL SIGN: A sign attached to and placed flat against the exterior wall or surface of a building.

-WINDOW SIGN: A temporary sign attached to or painted on a window by which anything is made known to the general public and is visible and discernible off the site or from a public right-of-way.
+WINDOW SIGN: A sign attached to or painted on a window that is visible and discernible off the site or from a public right-of-way.

 SITE: A parcel of land.